PelleJuul/plain-music/readme.md

 # Plain Music

+**Please note: I'm no longer developing plain music, but am now focusing on [Munola](https://github.com/PelleJuul/Munola), which is similar to plain music, only more simple in definition and implementation.**

 *Plain Music* is a text format for writing music.
 It uses only ASCII characters, it is terse, regular, readable by humans, and easy to parse and generate for machines.
 For a full writeup of the format read the article [here](https://pellejuul.github.io/posts/2017/03/12/writing-music-in-plain-text.html).

 This repository doesn't not contain any code, but acts as a gateway for *Plain Music* resources.